 In highly-collaborative, fast-moving engineering teams (i.e., modern ones) where engineers can commit to any part of the codebase, it’s easy for the code to accumulate cruft and become a monster of Frankenstein-like proportions.
 And when things become bad enough, someone has to swoop in like Captain Marvel and fix them with a big refactoring.

 To avoid this, engineering teams try to adhere to one of Robert C. Martin’s (‘Uncle Bob’s’) many brilliant pieces of advice, ’the boy scout rule’: leave the code better than you found it.
+Here's a free VSCode extension to make this a lot easier for you.

 Nevertheless, despite the skill and best intentions of engineers, it seems that an immutable law of software development is that technical debt accumulates until it becomes too much to bear and we have to carve out time for a big refactoring.
 We’ve begrudgingly accepted this as part of the software development lifecycle.